December 1, 2023

 Burney Falls State Park.

 The Federal Government commandeered the line during World War I, with timber required as a war material, before returning it to private ownership in 1920.
-Further expansion of the line continued through the 1920s, as the logging industry in the area flourished.
+Further expansion of the line continued through the 1920s, as the logging industry in the area continued to grow.

 But by the 1950s, the local industry began to contract again.
 Sawmills closed, and branch lines that serviced those areas followed suit.
 The principal line on the railroad continued, and survived past its 100th anniversary, but its eventual closure was only a matter of time.